maiada24/whatsapp/README.md

 WhatsApp Project

-the project simply 2 views, conversations view shows a static contacts and the chat details view for preview chat details with each contact.
+the project simply 2 views, conversations view shows a static contacts and the chat details view for previewing chat details with each contact.

 ## Getting Started